-Our audit was conducted for the purpose of forming an opinion on the basic financial statements that collectively comprise the University's financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the University's basic financial statements.
 The accompanying schedules required for revenue bonds and revenue refunding bonds on pages 84 through 90, and the schedule of expenditures of federal awards as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) on pages 71 through 74, are presented for purposes of additional analysis and are not a required part of the basic financial statements.